Strategic Lead Team

 My background is in Zoology and Ecology, so I love travelling to different environments around the world where there is lots of wildlife to see.
 I live in the countryside and enjoy spending my free time outdoors with my family, either cycling, walking, kayaking or horse riding.

-Mrs Katherine Jennings- Teacher
+Mrs Katherine Jennings- Teacher (MATERNITY LEAVE)

 My name is Mrs Jennings and I teach Archimedes class in Year 5.
 I aim to make learning fun and exciting to help engage all the children at South End to give them the opportunity to thrive and succeed in their learning journey.